alistairshaw/vendirun-plugin/README.md

 ### Setting up the package for further development ###

-* Create the folder: /packages/ambitiousdigital/vendirun and clone the repo into it
+* Create the folder: /packages/AlistairShaw/vendirun and clone the repo into it
 * composer require illuminate/html (in the root)
-* Edit the /config/app.php file and add the VendirunServiceProvider to the app (Ambitiousdigital\Vendirun\App\Providers\VendirunServiceProvider::class)
+* Edit the /config/app.php file and add the VendirunServiceProvider to the app (AlistairShaw\Vendirun\App\Providers\VendirunServiceProvider::class)
-* Edit your composer.json in the root and add the Vendirun namespace to the PSR-4 section ("Ambitiousdigital\\Vendirun\\": "packages/ambitiousdigital/vendirun/app/")
+* Edit your composer.json in the root and add the Vendirun namespace to the PSR-4 section ("AlistairShaw\\Vendirun\\": "packages/AlistairShaw/vendirun/app/")
 * Run composer dump-autoload
-* Edit the /packages/ambitiousdigital/vendirun/src/config/vendirun.php file, and set the correct endpoint, API key and client ID
+* Edit the /packages/AlistairShaw/vendirun/src/config/vendirun.php file, and set the correct endpoint, API key and client ID
 * Use 'artisan vendor:publish' to copy public assets to the right place (add tag --tag=public to only publish the images, css, etc and use --force to overwrite existing files)

 ### Importing the package into a new front-end ###